 A component of the Morris County Park System, the 380-acre Hedden Park is best known for its developed recreational facilities, including a six-acre lake that offers fishing and boating.
 But it also features a network of over three miles of hiking trails.
 This hike follows the attractive Jackson Brook for over a mile, passes the interesting Indian Falls, and traverses remote portions of the park.
 Although the hike is not exceptionally difficult, it involves a total elevation gain of over 400 feet, with several rather steep sections.

 From the parking area, descend to the brook, where a triple-yellow blaze marks the start of the Jackson Brook Trail.
 Follow this attractive trail north along the cascading brook, descending very gradually.

 In about half a mile, you’ll reach paved Indian Falls Road.
 Here, the trail turns right along the road and crosses a bridge over the brook.
 At the end of the guardrail beyond the bridge, follow the yellow blazes as they turn left and re-enter the woods, with the brook now on your left.
-The trail soon moves away from the brook and ends at a T-intersection with the white-blazed Hedden Circular Trail.
+The trail soon moves away from the brook.
+It heads slightly uphill, crosses a wooden footbridge over a tributary stream, and ends at a T-intersection with the white-blazed Hedden Circular Trail.